French Nuclear Testing at Mururoa

 Lachlan refuelled at sea from the Royal Air Force tanker Tideflow.
 However, the British made it very clear to the New Zealand Government and the RNZN that they were not supporting the New Zealand protest action.

 On 2 July 1973, HMNZS Lachlan received orders to return to New Zealand.
 A course had been set to avoid HMNZS Otago so that Lachlan’s part in obtaining signal intelligence was kept from the media contingent aboard Otago.

 HMNZS Otago sent to Mururoa

-Prior to departure the ship’s company was offered the chance to opt out of sailing with the Otago and 22 took up the offer, 10 for personal reasons and 12 for family reasons.
-No officers or specialist tradesman opted out.
+Prior to departure, the ship’s company was offered the chance to opt out of sailing with the Otago.
+Twenty-two took up the offer, 10 for personal reasons and 12 for family reasons.
+No officers or specialist tradesmen opted out.

 There were three parts to the orders: